Foods to avoid for better health

 Canola oil, widely consumed and valued for its purported health benefits, poses controversial risks.
 All vegetable oils have a smoke point, which is a temperature at which they begin to emit continuous smoke and break down their fatty acids into harmful substances, some of which may be carcinogenic.
 Despite a high smoke point, refined canola oil exhibits lower oxidative stability compared to other oils, producing more toxic compounds at high temperatures.

 These substances, like aldehydes, are associated with cardiovascular disease, cancer, and an increased risk of dementia.
-In addition, the presence of GMOs in certain rapeseed oil production raises concerns about their disruptive effects on our hormones and the risk of cancer.
+In addition, the presence of GMOs in certain rapeseed oil production raises concerns regarding their disruptive effects on our hormones and the risk of cancer.
 It is therefore crucial to carefully choose the oils we consume, favoring those that are organic, cold-extracted, and suitable for cooking, such as olive oil or avocado oil.

 Analogue cheese